Functoriality of toric coherent-constructible correspondence: coherent-constructible correspondence

 \subsection{Toric stacks}

 We treat a general case of toric stacks.
 If $X$ is a toric variety with torus $T$, then a morphism $G\rightarrow T$ between algebraic groups induces an action of $G$ on $X$.
-We demand $G$ to be diagonalizable and take all quotient stacks $[X/G]$ of such type.
+We say $[X/G]$ is a toric stack if $G$ is diagonalizable.
 To summarize, we define stacky fans and morphisms between them as follows.